MulleFoundation/MulleObjCInetOSFoundation/README.md

 This is a [mulle-sde](https://mulle-sde.github.io/) project.

-It has it's own virtual environment, that will be automatically setup for you once you enter it with:
+It has its own virtual environment, that will be automatically setup for you once you enter it with:

 ```